jigsjasper/Int_SQL_Project/README.md

 # SQL PROJECT - Sales Analysis

 ## Overview
-Analysis of customer behavior, retention, and lifetime value for an e-commerce company to improve customer retention and maximize revenue.
+This project analyzes customer behavior, retention, and lifetime value (LTV) for an e-commerce company.
+The goal is to uncover actionable insights to improve retention and maximize revenue.

 ## Business Questions
 1. **Customer Segmentation:** Who are our most valuable customers?
 2. **Cohort Analysis:** How do different customers generate revenue?
 3. **Rentention Analysis:** Which customers haven't purchased recently?

-## Cleaning Up the Data
+## Data Preparation & Cleaning
 - Aggregated sales and customer data into revenue metrics
 - Calculated first purchase dates for cohort analysis
 - Created view combining transactions and customer details